andywarduk/countdown_numbers/README.md

 ```
 cargo run --release --bin solve -- 756 25 75 3 9 6 10
 ```
-or use the covenience script (unix):
+or use the convenience script (unix):
 ```
 ./solve.sh 756 25 75 3 9 6 10
 ```